I’m not too fond of meetings.

 How does this affect our credibility in meetings?

-We must be cautious to keep a pleasant or neutral facial expression and body language, making sure we seem open to everyone’s opinions and refrain from becoming confrontational.
+We must be cautious to keep a pleasant or neutral facial expression and body language, ensuring we seem open to everyone’s opinions and avoid becoming confrontational.

 And yes, it also means that we must give some thought about what we wear, keeping in mind dress code, appropriateness, and neatness.